eth-protocol-fellows/cohort-five/program-guide/repo-guide.md

 cd cohort-five
 git remote add epf5 https://github.com/eth-protocol-fellows/cohort-five.git
 ```
-Previous steps are only to be done once.
+This completes your one time setup of the repository.

+#### 2. Keeping your local repository in up to date

 With the upstream added, you can keep your local repo updated by directly pulling from epf5 upstream.
 If you already added your own commits on top of it, rebase it before opening a PR:
 ```
 git fetch epf5
 git rebase epf5/main
 ```

+#### 3. Adding your updates

 To add your update, update your local `main` branch, create a branch for the corresponding week and commit your edits:
 ```